 The coat of arms of the Counts of Maine

 The battle of Chartres

 At the end of the 10th century, Frankish nobility faced a constant Viking threat.
-This article explains the significance of the battle of Chartres and its connection to my family.
+Here I explain the importance of the battle of Chartres and its connection to my family

+The coat of arms of the Counts of Maine